Mark Alpert knows about stuff.

 Mark Alpert didn’t just spew out his knowledge to Malcolm Gladwell about business marketing, metrics, and management.
 He shared how to use coupons to save money at Blockbuster Video (The Tipping Point was published in the year 2000) and get a better hotel rate at the Park Central Hotel in Manhattan.
 Why?
 Because this information could be valuable and useful to Gladwell in his everyday life.

-The first step to become a maven for our students is to become an expert on our human experiences.
+The first step to becoming a maven for our students is to become an expert on our human experiences.
 By expert, we don’t mean every past decision we made was great, or even that every future decision will be perfect.
 We mean we use reflection to learn something from every experience.
 Gladwell emphasized although mavens are teachers, they are students as well.
 They are always looking to gather more information so they can pass that knowledge and wisdom on to others.

 This is something I did or didn’t do, and it worked out well for me.